- Locations: 15

 Baie Longue is a beautiful beach at Long Bay is the largest on St. Martin.
 For a wonderful beach stroll, walk around Canonnier Point to Plum Bay Beach, a surfing hot spot.
 Baie Rouge has rock formations at both ends of this beach provide interesting snorkeling and diving.
 Anse de Peres Friar's Bay is fringed with a pretty, protected beach.
 There is a path to Happy Bay with its coconut trees and white sand.

 The most popular time to travel to Saint-Martin is from December to the middle of April.
-Off-season is also rainy season (and technically hurricane season), from late May to mid-November.
+Off-season is also rainy season, from late May to mid-November.
 It doesn’t necessarily rain every day, however, and the island’s high temperatures remain relatively consistent throughout the year.
 If you don’t want to take any chances with sunshine, travel between December and April.
 If you prioritize privacy above all else, travel between May and November, when crowds will be at an all-time-low.

 - The area code for St. Martin is 599